redfern314/southwest-search/README.md

 License: MIT

-## Project Status - Abandoned
+## Project Status - ARCHIVED
-This project has unfortunately been broken for several years, and is unlikely to get any better.
-Please don't create new issues against it, but feel free to create a PR if you're able to get it working again :)
+The main complaints I had when I originally wrote this tool have since been resolved:
+* Southwest's main site now natively supports multiple origin/destination airports
+* Southwest flights are [now available](https://www.travelandleisure.com/southwest-airlines-kayak-flights-can-be-booked-8690854) on major aggregators (Google Flights, Kayak)

+and as noted in the Issues tab, this tool breaks frequently based on SW's website API changes.
+It's not worth it to me to continue maintaining this tool when flight aggregators have all the same functionality now.

+Feel free to fork this repository if it still fits any of your needs!

 ## READ THIS FIRST
 This script is currently mostly-broken due to some additions by SW to their API.
 Until it can be reverse-engineered, you'll need to do some manual steps for this to work.
 Screenshot to guide you is below.